MarsBased/marsbased-website-old/_posts/2015-01-20-Our-New-Years-Resolutions-For-20154.markdown

 Jordi is the third founding member at MarsBased.
 However, due to his duties as a Technical Director at Green Data and having a child last year, he couldn't join MarsBased until now.
 He's joining full-time on February, 9th.

-Last year he spent it balancing his position at Green Data, some hours during the weekends for MarsBased and his condition of first-time father.
+Last year, he spent it balancing his position at Green Data, some hours during the weekends for MarsBased and his condition of first-time father.

 <div class="quote left-sided">
     <div class="avatar">